DEFRA/defra-ai-sdlc/defra-ai-sdlc-team/Team Kanban.md

 ## To Do

+- [ ] Add Miro workflow diagram into the playbook
 - [ ] (Steve) to setup calls with Jenny Taylor (service assessments) and Richard Baines re: governance
 - [ ] (Todd) Finish Deck for final playback - To be scheduled for the 27th.
-- [ ] Add Miro workflow diagram into the playbook
 - [ ] (Todd) EE Blogin for Playbook

 ## Doing

 - [ ] (All) Kick off Agentic workflow Ideation - Large codebase IPAFFS, SRABPI
-- [ ] (Todd) Create final report with recommendations per SOW
 - [ ] (All) Find possible next project
 - [ ] (Steve) to talk to Charlie re: AI tools and Playwrite on the tech Radar
 	- licensing costs